 🎯 Select Dice Rolling Mode

-This free virtual dice roller was built for real game nights – not just for search engines.
-Whether you’re playing Dungeons & Dragons 5e with friends in the USA, running a Warhammer battle in the UK, or teaching probability to a class in Canada or Australia, you can roll any combination of dice in seconds without carrying a physical dice bag.
+This free virtual dice roller was built for real game nights.
+Whether you're playing Dungeons & Dragons 5e with friends in the USA, running a Warhammer battle in the UK, or teaching probability to a class in Canada or Australia, you can roll any combination of dice in seconds without carrying a physical dice bag.

-The tool supports the full polyhedral dice set used in most tabletop RPGs: D4, D6, D8, D10, D12, D20 and D100.
+The tool supports the full polyhedral dice set: D4, D6, D8, D10, D12, D20 and D100.
 Use single-die mode for simple actions, multiple-dice mode for damage rolls and math experiments, multiplayer mode for tracking scores across several players, and custom dice when you need something unusual like a 17-sided die.

-Every roll uses JavaScript’s built-in pseudo-random number generator, which is more than enough for normal games and classroom work.
+Every roll uses JavaScript's built-in pseudo-random number generator — more than enough for normal games and classroom work.
 Each side of the die has the same chance to appear.
 If you want to explore the math behind dice probability in detail, open our Probability Calculator in another tab and compare real roll data with expected results.

 Physical dice feel great in the hand and are part of the tabletop experience, but they can get lost, roll off the table or be biased if they're worn out.
 This online dice roller is ideal when you are: